MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v3.3.0/Get-AzureRmRoleAssignment.md

 ### -ResourceGroupName
 The resource group name.
 Lists role assignments that are effective at the specified resource group.
-When used in conjunction with ResourceName, ResourceType, and ParentResource parameters, the command lists assignments effective at resources within the resource group.
+When used in conjunction with *ResourceName*, *ResourceType*, and *ParentResource* parameters, the command lists assignments effective at resources within the resource group.

 ```yaml
 Type: String